TEAMMATES/teammates/docs/setting-up.md

 ## Step 5: Start developing

-If you followed every step correctly, you should have successfully set up the development environment.
+If you have followed every step correctly, your development environment should be set up successfully.

 Proceed to the development routine as outlined in [this document](development.md).